asmyk/graphql-workshops/fetching-data/connect-resolver-with-data-source.md

 #### How to apply resolver?

-First, let's create a file which contains Object that maps to Query fields:
+First, let's create a file which contains an Object that maps to Query fields:

 {% code title="src/resolvers.js" %}
 ```javascript